kubernetes/community/contributors/guide/issue-triage.md

 - We skip issues that are closed
 - We also skip cherrypicks, because we consider that the code change was reviewed in the original PR
 - We ensure participation from the entire SIG and support company diversity.
-- We use this opportunity to mark ["help needed", "good first issue"](#help-wantedgood-first-issues).
+- We use this opportunity to mark ["help needed", "good first issue"](#help-wantedgood-first-issues)

 ### Triage Guide by cluster-lifecycle
-has developed a [triaging page](/sig-cluster-lifecycle/grooming.md) detailing their process, including the [Milestones](#planning-milestones) stage.
+The SIG has developed a [triaging page](/sig-cluster-lifecycle/grooming.md) detailing their process, including the [Milestones](#planning-milestones) stage.
 Here is a [March 2020 presentation](https://www.youtube.com/watch?v=Q07_PfkNjlw) delivered to the SIG chairs and leads group on their process.

 ## Step One: Review Newly Created Open Issues
 Kubernetes issues are listed [here](https://github.com/kubernetes/kubernetes/issues).
 New, untriaged issues come without labels attached.
 SIG leads should identify at least one SIG member to serve as a first point of contact for new issues.